Know-Your-Rights

 • and more!

-Currently to receive these benefits you need to meet minimum gross earnings (you have worked 20 calendar weeks earning at least $283 in those 20 weeks, or $14,200 in the base year period before taking leave), and have a social security number.
+Currently to receive these benefits you need to meet minimum gross earnings (you have worked 20 calendar weeks earning at least $303 weekly ($283 for 2024) in those 20 weeks, or $15,200 in the base year period before taking leave ($14,200 for 2024), and have a valid social security number.

 Exemptions include: